Sch3lp/sch3lp.github.io/_posts/2017-06-09-the-lead-developer-conference.md

 * Discuss communication style between mentor and mentee (e.g.: no sugarcoating)
 * Talk about learning style and teaching style (e.g.: throw-into-the-fire or a more guided approach)
 * Set clear expectations and accountability.
 What is success?
 What is the goal in 3/6/12 months?
 Be specific and give regular feedback.
 Track progress and celebrate success.
 Do this for the mentee and the mentor as well.
 * Hold code reviews rooted in empathy and respect.
+Try to understand *why* someone has done something differently and explain how you would have approached the issue.
+Spark a conversation about the subject and listen.
 * Foster intellectual humility.
 E.g.: as a mentor, refrain from your initial _idiot_-reaction..
 * Show belief in the growth and potentional of junior engineers by assigning them _stretch_ projects after a month or six, or whenever they are ready.
 These are projects with high visibility and a fair chance of failure.
 * Positive culture of learning.